-Table 16 provides a brief description of the general features that are accessible via the SPI.
+Table 15 provides a brief description of the general features that are accessible via the SPI.
 These features are described in detail in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-The AD9609 part-specific features are described in detail in Table 17.
+The AD9649 part-specific features are described in detail in Table 16.

-Table 16.
+Table 15.
 Features Accessible Using the SPI

-Feature Description Modes Allows the user to set either power-down mode or standby mode Clock Allows the user to access the DCS via the SPI Offset Allows the user to digitally adjust the converter offset Test I/O Allows the user to set test modes to have known data on output bits Output Mode Allows the user to set up outputs Output Phase Allows the user to set the output clock polarity Output Delay Allows the user to vary the DCO delay VREF Allows the user to set the reference voltage
+Feature Description Modes Allows the user to set either power-down mode or standby mode Offset Adjust Allows the user to digitally adjust the converter offset Test Mode Allows the user to set test modes to have known data on output bits Output Mode Allows the user to set up outputs Output Phase Allows the user to set the output clock polarity Output Delay Allows the user to vary the DCO delay